-Whether you’re a newcomer to AdWords or have been running PPC campaigns since Google launched the platform in 2000 (with a grand total of 350 customers), you’ve probably given a great deal of thought to which keywords will result in more clicks and higher conversions – not to mention that vacation home in Lake Tahoe you’ve been dreaming about.
+Whether you’re a newcomer to Google Ads (formerly known as Google AdWords) or have been running PPC campaigns since Google launched the platform in 2000 (with a grand total of 350 customers), you’ve probably given a great deal of thought to which keywords will result in more clicks and higher conversions – not to mention that vacation home in Lake Tahoe you’ve been dreaming about.

 Stop throwing money away, roll up your sleeves and get ready to seize new opportunities with negative keywords – just like Edison.

 You probably know by now that Google Ads works like an auction, and the way you get your ad in front of interested audiences is by bidding on keywords.
 If your bid is right and your ad is relevant, you stand a chance of showing up in the search results.
 Booyah!